 I know some people may think, ‘It’s not that deep, allow killing yourself and it’s an easy way out’ but until you get yourself into this mental state (God forbid), I beg you don’t say stuff like that.
 You don’t just wake up and think of these thoughts.
 It’s the last thing you think about but sometimes (in your mind) it’s the ONLY way and that’s the problem.

 So this is for anyone who may be feeling a little down, please perk yourself up and speak to someone.
 There’s more to life then taking yours!
 Talk to someone and really open up about your negative thoughts you may be experiencing.
 You might be thinking there’s no one there to talk to but believe me, someone will listen if you just open up!
-Doesn’t even have to be someone you know, never suffer in silence.
+It doesn’t even have to be someone you know, never suffer in silence.

 Start each day by speaking positivity into your life.
 You are worthy.
 Your life is worthy.
 Love your fucking life.
 Take pictures of everything.
 Tell people you love them.
 Talk to random strangers.
 Do things that you’re scared to do.
 F it, because so many of us die and no one remembers a thing we did.
 Use your life and make it the best story in the world.
 Don’t waste that shit!